HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 - Parameter: coursevers
    - Type: String
    - Description: Specific course version.
 Stored as varchar(8) in the database

+- Parameter: term
+   - Type: varchar
+   - Description: Representing the term.
+Stored as varchar(10) in the database

 ## Calling Methods
 - POST